Aaronzinhoo/dotfiles/README.md

 An opinionated configuration for a \*nix machines.
 The goal of this is like any dotfiles repo, provide a version controlled repo to manage everything I use on a daily basis.
 This helps me track bugs, features, learned lessons, etc all while providing a simpler way to setup new machines with what I need.
 The setup could be improved in a multitude of ways especially when it comes to organization, speed, extensibility, and ease of use as well as a plethora of other things but for now it works and I will continue to chip away at it when I got time.

 I am hoping this repo can be useful as a basis for others to manage dotfiles.
-If I did something egregiously incorrect, let me know and I don't addressing it.
+If I did something egregious, let me know and I don't mind addressing it.

 ## TLDR